 Majors eligible to join

-Open to all majors in the College of Design: Art and Design, Integrated Studio Arts, Graphic Design, Interior Design, Architecture, Landscape Architecture, and Community and Regional Planning.
+Open to all majors in the College of Design: Art and Design, Integrated Studio Arts, Graphic Design, Interior Design, Architecture, and Landscape Architecture.

 The Design Exchange Learning Community is a full year living and learning experience open to direct from high school first-year students enrolled in any major in the College of Design.
 The residential component allows students to build a support network as they transition to ISU and the College of Design.
 All Design Exchange students are enrolled in a one credit seminar each semester (DSN S 110 in fall and DSN S 111 in spring) that encourages their personal, social and intellectual development.
 All students will take DSN S 131 in the fall together.
 They will take DSN S 102 in the Spring.
 Students also participate in academic and social activities arranged by a peer mentor.